 Avoid getting a new haircut right before the shoot.
 It’s better to let your hair grow-in a bit or get used to styling a new cut.

 This is not just imperative leading up to your photoshoot but a good rule for your general health, as well.
 Take care of yourself.
 Before your shoot, if you do nothing else, drink lots of water, get at least 8 hours of sleep the night before, and abstain from drug/alcohol use.
 This will give your skin a healthy look and avoid dark circles under the eyes.
-The bare minimum items to have on hand is lip balm and a hair brush or comb.
+The bare minimum items to have on hand are lip balm and a hairbrush or comb.
 Women should additionally bring their makeup and hair products.